Home Region: Western Europe (Europe)

 British Empire IIIIIIIIII

-D G SC OTHER gb_british_emp_222222
+D G SC WF PT OTHER gb_british_emp_222222

-1690 CE 1849 CE British Empire I (gb_british_emp_1) [None]
+1690 CE 1849 CE British Empire I (gb_british_emp_1) [continuity]

 No Polity found.
 Add one here.

 The British Empire consisted of the dominions, colonies, protectorates, mandates, and other territories ruled or administered by the United Kingdom.
+The United Kingdom of Great Britain and Ireland was a constitutional monarchy.
+Governors, Proconsuls, and Viceroys were tasked with translating directives from London into forms that were suited to conditions in the colonies.
+[1]

 By 1858 the British Crown had taken full control of India from the East India Company after the mutiny and rebellion against the EIC in 1857.
 British India was then renamed as the British Raj.
 This lasted until the end of this polity period with the independence of India from the British Empire.